Zurn Elkay Water Solutions Corporation (NYSE:ZWS) stock: Is this a flash in the pan today?

 Sponsored

-Further, it is important to consider ZWS stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 3.15.ZWS’s price to book ratio for the most recent quarter was 2.21, resulting in an 51.36 price to cash per share for the period.
+As well, it is important to consider ZWS stock ratios such as price-to-sales, which is currently 3.16.ZWS’s price to book ratio for the most recent quarter was 2.29, resulting in an 51.51 price to cash per share for the period.

 How does Zurn Elkay Water Solutions Corporation (ZWS) stock rate among analysts?
 Buy, sell, or hold?